Please use an up to date web browser to explore this page.

-Commissioned by the Big Dance Hubs across England with the Foundation For Community Dance, these large-scale events will be created by professional choreographers and dance artists working with communities to provide opportunities for people to take part, watch spectacular dance up close and see unusual and iconic locations transformed by dance.
+Commissioned by the Big Dance Hubs across England with the Foundation For Community Dance, these large-scale events were created by professional choreographers and dance artists working with communities to provide opportunities for people to take part, watch spectacular dance up close and see unusual and iconic locations transformed by dance.

-Big Dance Weekend events include:
+Big Dance Weekend events included:

 - We are the City - a moving installation and tapestry of Liverpool life presented In Liverpool by MDI.
-Created by choreographer Willi Dorner, this dance installation takes place through the streets of Anfield culminating in Stanley Park
+Created by choreographer Willi Dorner, this dance installation took place through the streets of Anfield culminating in Stanley Park

 - Bodies on the Beach - a journey of 200 moving and dancing bodies in the striking landscape of Bridlington beach created by Susanne Thomas presented by Yorkshire Dance